genesismining/cluster-config-operator/README.md

 `.spec.excludeNamespaces` | Array (String, Regex) | Namespaces which should be blacklisted `.spec.includeNamespaces` | Array (String, Regex) | Namespaces which should be whitelistet

-Do not use includeNamespaces and excludeNamespaces together in one Object.
+If includeNamespaces and excludeNamespaces is used at the same time in one object, only includeNamespaces will be deployed.

 ### ClusterConfigMaps